 1998 – 2003

 This logo was light green.
-Next to each letter was a thin stroke of the same color, making the inscription seem three-dimensional.
+Next to each letter was a thin stroke of the same color, giving the inscription a three-dimensional effect.
 The developers brought back the lower ribbon with bifurcated ends.
 It had the phrase “Pure Premium” in white font.
 Its style and orange tree leaf were retained.

 2003 – 2007